 Tip: Be careful not to pull the ribbon too tight or you won’t be able to get the alligator clip underneath.

 Add a you’re favorite accessory to these darling stretchy headbands & they are sure to please!
-The ones below are favorites of ours from All Things Ribbon.
-And one more tip: If the headbands get stretched out after a lot of use, simply soak the headband in water and let it dry.
+The flowers below are favorites of ours from All Things Ribbon. ***UPDATE — So many people have asked about the flowers attached to the headbands – you can get the pattern for All Things Ribbon vintage mums HERE *** And one more tip: If the headbands get stretched out after a lot of use, simply soak the headband in water and let it dry.
 It will shrink right back up!

 But wait … there’s more.
 Here’s how I earned that “Mom of the Year Award!”